 In truth, it’s not that difficult to get accredited as a nutrition coach through either of these certifications.
 Both are extremely thorough and provide you with all the information you need to help someone from a nutritional point of view.

-Combine Both Accreditation to Expand Your Business
+Combine Both Accreditations to Expand Your Business

 But say someone wanted to lose weight?

-In reality, all you can do is show them from a training aspect a series of exercises or cardio workout programs that will help to increase their heart-rate, burn calories and hopefully, if they watch what they eat, help them lose weight.
+In reality, all you can do is show them from a training aspect a series of exercises or cardio workout programs that will help to increase their heart rate, burn calories, and hopefully, if they watch what they eat, help them lose weight.

 But what if you also had a nutrition certification like one of those described above?

 Well, now you can offer the whole package, from the training point of view, thanks to your personal trainer’s expertise in terms of nutrition and what they should be eating, and their daily calorie intake.

 That comes from your nutritional knowledge thanks to your extra certification